thayanapereira/curso-react-alura/README.md

-# react-projects
+# curso-react-alura
-There are in this repository all my projects with react.
+There are in this repository a project with react.